Skip to main content

 Accepting a Generation Voice

-Speech generation predictors must also accept a generation voice argument.
+Text-to-speech functions must also accept a generation voice argument.
 We recommend using a Literal or StrEnum type.
 Regardless of the type you choose, the parameter must have a Parameter.AudioVoice annotation:

 generate_speech.py